Kubota-type formulas and supports of mixed measures: Introduction and Main Results

-where on the right side the convex body $K$ is repeated $j$ times and the unit ball $B^n$ is repeated $(n-1-j)$ times.
-In \cite{Schneider_75}, and thus predating his general conjecture by ten years, Schneider described the support of the area measure $S_j(K,\cdot)$ as the closure of the set of all \emph{$(n-1-j)$-extreme unit normal vectors} of $K$ (see Theorem~\ref{thm:supp_s_j} below).
-He thereby confirmed a conjecture of Weil \cite{weil_73}, who already treated the special case $j=1$.
-As a consequence of this result, one obtains that the inclusion
+Long before these recent advances and predating his general conjecture by ten years, Schneider \cite{Schneider_75} described the support of the area measure $S_j(K,\cdot)$ as the closure of the set of all \emph{$(n-1-j)$-extreme unit normal vectors} of $K$ (see Theorem~\ref{thm:supp_s_j} below).
+He thereby confirmed a conjecture of Weil \cite{weil_73}, who treated the special case $j=1$.
+This implies the nesting

-holds for $0\leq j\leq k\leq n-1$.
-Let us give some basic intuition concerning relation \eqref{eq:supp_s_j_nested}.
-Since $S_0(K,\cdot)=S_{n-1}(B^n,\cdot)$ and thus $\supp S_0(K,\cdot)=\sn$, the relation above is trivial for $j=0$.
-On the other hand, the support of $S_{n-1}(K,\cdot)$ might be very small.
-For example, when $K$ is a polytope, then $S_{n-1}(K,\cdot)$ is supported in the outer unit normals to the facets of $K$.
-More generally, in the case of a polytope $K$, the support of the area measure $S_j(K,\cdot)$ is covered by the union of the spherical images of the $j$-faces of $K$.
-We remark that the validity of \eqref{eq:supp_s_j_nested} was also asked by Firey in his invited address at the 1974 ICM in Vancouver \cite{Firey_ICM}.
+for $0\leq j\leq k\leq n-1$.
+For $j=0$ this relation is trivial, since $S_0(K,\cdot)=S_{n-1}(B^n,\cdot)$ and hence has full support.
+By contrast, the support of $S_{n-1}(K,\cdot)$ might be very small.
+For example, when $K$ is a polytope it is supported on the facet normals.
+Firey also raised the validity of this inclusion in his invited address at the 1974 ICM in Vancouver \cite{Firey_ICM}.

-Let $\{e_1,\ldots,e_n\}$ denote the standard orthonormal basis of $\Rn$.
-In the following we write $\ell$ for $\lin\{e_n\}$, i.e., the ``vertical line'', and set $L=\ell^\perp\cong\R^{n-1}$.
-Our first main result concerns measures that can be understood as variations of \eqref{eq:s_j_mixed_s}, where the unit ball $B^n$ is replaced by